pankajtinwal/PocketProfits/README.md

       4. Subscribe to the API (it usually has a free basic plan that should be sufficient for moderate use).
       5. Once subscribed, navigate to the API's dashboard or endpoints tab.
 You will find your `X-RapidAPI-Key` there.
 Copy this key.

-**5. Configure Environment Variables**
+**4. Configure Environment Variables**

-   Create a file named `.env` in the root directory of your project.
+   Create a file named `.env` in the root directory of your project (`PocketProfits`).
 Add your API keys and token to this file as follows:

    ```env
    TELEGRAM_BOT_TOKEN=YOUR_TELEGRAM_BOT_TOKEN_HERE